ThunderFly-aerospace/docs/avionics/AIRDOS03/index.md

 has_children: false
 ---

-## AIRDOS03 - UAV-Borne Radiation Dosimeter and Spectrometer
+## AIRDOS03 - UAS Radiation Dosimeter and Spectrometer

 The AIRDOS03, also known as "UAVDOS," is a compact ionizing radiation detector and spectrometer developed in collaboration with [Universal Scientific Technologies s.r.o.](https://www.ust.cz) and optimized for integration with unmanned aerial vehicles (UAVs).
 It is based on the proven USTSIPIN02 electronics and is tailored for use in airborne radiation research missions.